Trump son-in-law Kushner to take senior White House role | Taiwan News

-NEW YORK (AP) — President-elect Donald Trump has appointed his influential son-in-law Jared Kushner as a White House senior adviser, putting the young real estate executive in position to exert broad sway over both domestic and foreign policy, particularly Middle East issues and trade negotiations.
+NEW YORK (AP) — President-elect Donald Trump's influential son-in-law Jared Kushner will join him in the White House as a senior adviser, transition officials said Monday, putting the young real estate executive in position to exert broad sway over both domestic and foreign policy, particularly Middle East issues and trade negotiations.

 Trump has come to rely heavily on Kushner, who is married to the president-elect's daughter Ivanka.
-Since the election, the political novice has been one of the transition team's main liaisons to foreign governments, communicating with Israeli officials and meeting Sunday with Britain's foreign minister.
+Since the election, Kushner has been one of the transition team's main liaisons to foreign governments, communicating with Israeli officials and meeting last week with Britain's foreign minister.
 He's also huddled with congressional leaders and helped interview Cabinet candidates.

-Ivanka Trump, who also played a significant role advising her father during the presidential campaign, will not be taking a formal White House position.
-Transition officials said the mother of three young children wanted to focus on moving her family from New York to Washington.
+His eligibility could be challenged.
+But Kushner lawyer Jamie Gorelick argued Monday that a 1967 law meant to bar government officials from hiring relatives does not apply to the West Wing.
+He cites a later congressional measure to allow the president "unfettered" and "sweeping" authority in hiring staff.

-Kushner's own eligibility for the White House could be challenged, given a 1967 law meant to bar government officials from hiring relatives.
-Kushner lawyer Jamie Gorelick argued Monday that the law does not apply to the West Wing.
-She cited a later congressional measure to allow the president "unfettered" and "sweeping" authority in hiring staff.
+Kushner, who will not be taking a salary, will resign as CEO of his family's real estate company and as publisher of the New York Observer, as well as divest "substantial assets," Gorelick said.
+She said Kushner will recuse himself "from particular matters that would have a direct and predictable effect on his remaining financial interests."

-In a statement Monday, Trump said Kushner will be an "invaluable member of my team as I set and execute an ambitious agenda."
+Ivanka Trump, who also played a significant role advising her father during the presidential campaign, will not be taking a formal White House position, transition officials said.
+She is the mother of three young children, and her immediate plans are focusing on her family's move from New York to Washington, though officials said her role could change in the future.

 He has continued to be a commanding presence during the transition, working alongside incoming White House chief of staff Reince Priebus and senior adviser Steve Bannon.
 He's played a key role in coordinating Trump's contacts with foreign leaders and has been talking with foreign government officials himself, according to a person with knowledge of the conversations.

-Last week, Kushner and Bannon — the controversial conservative media executive — met with British Foreign Minister Boris Johnson.
+Last week, Kushner and Bannon — the controversial conservative media executive who will also be a White House senior adviser — met with British Foreign Minister Boris Johnson.

 Kushner and Bannon have also worked closely on issues related to Israel, including discussions over moving the U.S. Embassy to Jerusalem, which could inflame tensions in the Middle East, and on the Trump administration's response to a United Nations Security Council measure condemning Israeli settlements.

-Kushner is also weighing in on domestic policy.
-He joined other Trump advisers Monday night for a meeting with House Speaker Paul Ryan, R-Wis., on tax reform.
-He championed the pick of his friend Gary Cohn, the president of Goldman Sachs, for a top White House economic post, and Cohn's influence within Trump's team is said to be growing.
-He's been a conduit between Trump's team and the private sector, a role transition officials said would continue in the White House.
+Kushner is also weighing in on domestic policy, joining other Trump advisers Monday night for a meeting with House Speaker Paul Ryan, R-Wis., on tax reform.
+He championed the pick of his friend Gary Cohn, the president of Goldman Sachs, for a top White House economic post, though Cohn's influence within Trump's team is also said to be expanding.

 Those with knowledge of Kushner's role spoke on the condition of anonymity because they were not authorized to publicly discuss internal matters.